zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 Secret schemas are available as builtin schemas, or loaded when an integration is installed.
 Custom schemas can also be defined by sub-classing the `zenml.secret.BaseSecretSchema` class.
-For example, the following is the builtin schema defined for the MySQL Metadata Store secrets:
+For example, the following is the builtin schema defined for a MySQL secret:

 ```python
 from typing import ClassVar, Optional